Sabine Quindou: Biography

+She co-presented Thalassa with Georges Pernoud and Laurent Bignolas during the 2011–2012 season.
-In January 2017, she plays at the auditorium of Lyon "Souffler n'est pas jouer", an interactive and educational musical show, aimed at explaining the history and functioning of the instruments wind.
-She plays this show with the brass and percussion section of Orchestre national de Lyon.

-In March 2018, we find her again alongside Frédéric Courant in the show “I love digital” at the Country-Hall in Liège (Belgium).
+In January 2017, she performed "Souffler n'est pas jouer" in Lyon, an interactive and educational music show, exploring musical instruments of the wind family.
+The show was performed with the brass and percussion section of Orchestre national de Lyon.
+In March 2018, she reunited with her old colleague Frédéric Courant to present the show “I love digital” at the Country-Hall in Liège (Belgium).

-Between 2018 and 2020, she wrote, directed and performed three other musical shows accompanied by the Orchestre national de Lyon and the Orchestre national de France.